Gary1E2/olistchris/README.md

 - seaborn ~= 0.13.1

 # Overview of EDA:
+General EDA was performed to gather insights into the raw datasets before merging them.
+The insights gathered will not only help with model building but understanding the underlying patterns and relationships within the data for Olist.

-The EDA provided useful insights into repeat buyer classification and two regression targets: freight value and delivery time.
+The model EDA provided useful insights into repeat buyer classification and two regression targets: freight value and delivery time.

 The repeat buyer target classes shows inbalance, some features showing noticeable differences between buyer types.

 The regression targets, both freight value and delivery time had skewed distributions, with a small number of extreme values.
 Several features suggest meaningful relationships with each target allowing for potential prediction.

 # Pipeline Instructions:
 ## Pipeline Execution: